nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part1.html.md

 ---

-# Part 1: Recommended Practices for Provisioning Infrastructure
+# Part 1: An Overview of Our Recommended Workflow

 Terraform's purpose is to provide one workflow to provision any infrastructure.
 In this section, we'll show you our recommended practices for organizing Terraform usage across a large organization.
 This is the set of practices that we call "collaborative infrastructure as code."